Looking for a simple way to add a WordPress login popup modal on your site?

 Set the Manual popup trigger point in FireBox settings

 By selecting this trigger option, the login form popup will only be triggered by external elements, such as a button or JavaScript.
+Don't forget to hit the Publish button after properly configuring your login form popup settings!

 Step 5: Add Your WordPress Login Form Popup to Your Website

 Open your WordPress page/post where you want to add the login form popup modal.
-After that, search for the FireBox block and click on the block to add it to your page.
+After that, please search for the FireBox block and click on the block to add it to your page.

 Use the FireBox Gutenberg Block to add a button to the page that will trigger the popup